hollyxj/ReservationSystem/README.md

 ```

 Open in Eclipse
-Navigate to "run" > "run.java"
+Navigate to "src" > "run" > "run.java"
-Run the "run.java" file to run 1 instance of the server and one instance of the GUI
+Run the "run.java" file
+This will create 1 instance of the server and one instance of the GUI